-The Audit Committee was established by the Board in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), to oversee the Company's corporate accounting and financial reporting processes and audits of its financial statements.
 The primary purpose of the Audit Committee is to discharge the responsibilities of the Board with respect to our corporate accounting and financial reporting processes, systems of internal control and financial-statement audits, and to oversee our independent registered accounting firm.
 Specific responsibilities of the Audit Committee include:

-- helping the Board oversee our corporate accounting and financial reporting processes; - managing the selection, engagement, qualifications, independence and performance of a qualified firm to serve as the independent registered public accounting firm to audit our financial statements;

-- discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - monitoring and assessing, and overseeing the reporting of, any material cybersecurity breaches and associated risks; - · reviewing related person transactions; - obtaining and reviewing a report by the independent registered public accounting firm at least annually, that describes our internal quality control procedures, any material issues with such procedures, and any steps taken to deal with such issues when required by applicable law; and - approving, or, as permitted, pre-approving, audit and permissible non-audit services to be performed by the independent registered public accounting firm.
+- helping the Board oversee our corporate accounting and financial reporting processes; - managing the selection, engagement, qualifications, independence and performance of a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - monitoring and assessing, and overseeing the reporting of, any material cybersecurity breaches and associated risks; - reviewing related person transactions; - obtaining and reviewing a report by the independent registered public accounting firm at least annually, that describes our internal quality control procedures, any material issues with such procedures, and any steps taken to deal with such issues when required by applicable law; and - approving, or, as permitted, pre-approving, audit and permissible non-audit services to be performed by the independent registered public accounting firm.

-The Audit Committee is composed of three directors: Mr. Morrison, Mr. von Emster and Dr. Seidenberg.
-Effective on the date of the Annual Meeting, it is expected that Mr. von Emster will resign from the Board and Dr. Morrissey will be appointed to the Audit Committee.
-The Audit Committee met four times during 2021.
-The Board has adopted a written Audit Committee charter that is available to stockholders on the Company's website at https://ir.veratx.com/corporate-governance/governance-highlights.
-The information on our website is not incorporated by reference into this Proxy Statement or our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the SEC on March 28, 2022 (the "Annual Report").
+The Audit Committee is composed of three directors: Mr. Morrison, Dr. Morrissey and Dr. Seidenberg.
+Dr. Morrissey succeeded Mr. von Emster, who served on the Audit Committee until his resignation from the Board on May 24, 2022.
+The Audit Committee met five times during 2022.
+The Board has adopted a written Audit Committee charter that is available to stockholders on the Company's website at https://ir.veratx.com/corporate-governance-highlights.
+The information on the Company's website is not incorporated by reference into this Proxy Statement or the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022, filed with the SEC on March 28, 2023 (the "Annual Report").

-The Board reviews the Nasdaq listing rules definition of independence for Audit Committee members on an annual basis and has determined that all members of the Audit Committee are independent, including Dr. Morrissey (as independence is currently defined in Rule 5605(c)(2)(A)(i) and (ii) of the Nasdaq listing rules).
+The Board reviews the Nasdaq listing rules definition of independence for Audit Committee members on an annual basis and has determined that all members of the Audit Committee are independent (as independence is currently defined in Rule 5605(c)(2)(A)(i) and (ii) of the Nasdaq listing rules).